AndreasArgiris/AndreasArgiris/README.md

 <h1 align="center">Hi 👋, I'm Andreas Argiris</h1>
 <h3 align="left">I want to be a Front-End Developer that can accomplish all future projects i am responsible to.</h3>

-- 🌱 I’m currently learning **Everything around JavaScript and its frameworks and libraries that i am intrested**
+- 🌱 I’m currently learning **everything around JavaScript and its frameworks and libraries that i am intrested to.**
 - 🤝 I’m looking to work with a company or a group to make me accomplish my goal.
 - 📫 How to reach me **anardevelop@gmail.com**